Songonge/SQL-Projects/Spotify_Streams.md

 ### Platform Usage Trends
 Here, the aim is to answer the following questions:
 1. Which platforms have the longest average playback duration?
-2. Are there specific hours or days where platform usage peaks?
+2. Are there specific hours or days when platform usage peaks?

 ## Tech Stack